-While the renewal for “Dancing With the Stars” was announced after season 29 had finished airing, it was never really a question of whether or not the show would return.
+While the renewal for “Dancing With the Stars” was not announced until after season 29 finished airing, it was never really a question of whether or not the show would return.

 ‘Dancing With the Stars’ Season 30 Could Feature Returning Celebrities

 Though the only formal cast announcements have come in the form of host Tyra Banks returning alongside judges Carrie Ann Inaba, Derek Hough, Bruno Tonioli and Len Goodman, there have been a few hints about who we could see in the ballroom in 2021.

 In an interview with TV Insider, Banks dropped a hint about who could be back and why she thinks season 30 should be special.

 “There is something beautiful about doing a retrospective when you hit a milestone year.
 At the same time, there are so many new viewers this season, and a retrospective may not resonate with them.
 So, if we do one, it would have to be for those diehard fans that have been here forever, but not make it so ‘inside baseball’ where the new people don’t know what the heck is going on,” explained Banks.

 In a separate interview with TV Insider, professional dancer Cheryl Burke echoed those sentiments.

 “We’re coming up to season 30 of the show and I’ve talked to Leah [Remini] about this and maybe we could do a ‘redemption’ season and include people who have had to leave early due to injury?” said Burke.

 “Dancing With the Stars” will return in the fall of 2021.
 Luckily for fans and viewers, there aren’t really any changes to the schedule that will affect them.